superbox-dev/unipi-control-os/README.md

 2. Write the image to your SD card with [Balena Etcher](https://www.balena.io/etcher).
 3. Insert SD card to your Unipi Neuron and power the system on.
 4. Connect to your Unipi Neuron with `ssh unipi@unipi.local` (The username and password are `unipi`).
-5. Run `sudo os-install.sh --install` to install or upgrade Unipi Control.
+5. Run `sudo os-install.sh --install` to install Unipi Control.
 6. Read the [documentation](https://github.com/mh-superbox/unipi-control#configuration) to configure your Unipi Neuron.

 Now you can start the service with: